iporepos/pem/_sources/index.rst.txt

    api
    development

-Scripts for marine spatial planning in Brazil.
+Methods and scripts for marine spatial planning in Brazil.

 .. remove this note after enter maintenance mode [CHANGE THIS]: